zaktwo/interactive-rating-component-main/README.md

 ## Welcome! 👋

+This is the live website for this challenge :

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.